RileyWaite/BARCoMmS/README.md

 telemetry and satellite commands will run.

 ## Dependencies
 BARCoMmS was developed under the Qt 4.0.3 environment.
-Additionaly, certain classes were abstracted used in this software were abstracted from iSat flight software, and so were redacted from this repository.
-While not necessarily classified, the material is sensitive and vulnerable to constant change.
+Additionally, the software depends on the open source CFDP library, which was inlcluded in the commit.

 ## Contact Us
 Questions about the software can be directed to riley.s.waite@gmail.com.